moorepants/learn-multibody-dynamics/sympy.rst

    This distinction between SymPy ``Float`` objects and regular Python and NumPy ``float`` objects is important.
 In this case, the Python float and the NumPy float are equivalent.
 The later will compute much faster because arbitrary precision is not required.
-In this course, you will almost always want to convert SymPy expressions to machine precision floating point numbers, so use ``lambdify()``.
+In this book, you will almost always want to convert SymPy expressions to machine precision floating point numbers, so use ``lambdify()``.